mikenye/deploy-s6-overlay/README.md

 - [`gnupg or gnupg2`](https://www.gnupg.org)
 - [`curl`](https://curl.haxx.se) or [`wget`](https://www.gnu.org/software/wget/) (and also `ca-certificates` if not installed already)

+## Note regarding verification of s6-overlay download

+As of https://github.com/just-containers/s6-overlay/commit/4f4ea4c4741851c611f960230ccd2835d67702bd, s6-overlay is temporarily no longer signed by `gpg`, and thus verification of downloads by this script has been temporarily disabled.

+When the s6-overlay team re-implement release signing, I will revert the script to verify downloads again.

 ## How it works

 Originally the script would use `uname -m` to determine the container architecture, however this method has been abandoned.
 If cross-building (ie: building for i386 on amd64), you'd get the wrong architecture, as `uname -m` would return amd64.